Table of Contents

 CAE Email Introduction

 All the time students ask me "Rory, can you help me write a CAE email?"

 Do you know how to effectively write a C1 Advanced: CAE email?
 If not, this page is for you.

-First you will find a video of the examiner's assessment scale.
+Below you will find a video of the examiner's assessment scale.
 This is what the examiners use to mark your writings.
-If you understand this scale and how the examiners score, you will get much higher marks in the writing paper.
+If you understand this scale and how the examiners mark, you will get a much higher score in the writing paper.

-Below that, I have put a video I made recently, where I tell you what you need to do in order to write a successful CAE email.
-I have also written a transcript from the video below it!
+Below that, I have put a video where you learn what to do in order to write a successful CAE email.
+I have also written a transcript from the video!

-Finally I show you a real example email.
-I mark it and give feedback based on the examiner's assessment scale.
+Finally I show you some real example C1 emails.
+I mark them and give feedback based on the examiner's assessment scale.

 How to pass CAE C1 Advanced Writing Part 2 Emails